yousuketakada/ball_pyramid_puzzle/README.md

 entitled _C MAGAZINE_.
 The column that introduced the puzzle was published around 2000;
 unfortunately, I no longer have access to it and cannot give a precise citation on it.
-Although I, to be honest, was not able to solve the puzzle at first, I was so fascinated by it that I created my own (some pictures of which are shown above) and have kept it to this day.

 In the column, the author said, if I remember correctly, that they had bought a copy of the puzzle in the US.
 Some years ago, I happened to find the same puzzle dubbed